 A vegan, a coeliac and a low-fodmapper walk into an Italian restaurant.
 Sounds far fetched?
 Not at Funghi e Tartufo, where all the dishes are plant-based and there’s plenty of gluten-free and low-fodmap options on the menu.
 Indulgent Italian comfort food for everyone, finally!
 The lasagne, stacked with meatless sauce, is a favourite among diners.

-Known for their award-winning pizza, the team at DOC Gastronomia Italiana have created the ultimate pasta spot, DOC Espresso.
-The lasagne is a little slice of Emilia Romagna in Melbourne.
+While known for their award-winning pizza, the team at D.O.C also have a dedicated pasta spot, D.O.C Espresso & Delicatessen.
+The lasagne is a little slice of Emilia-Romagna in Melbourne.
 Made in the traditional way with fresh pasta sheets, dollops of bolognese and a thick béchamel.
-It’s finished with a generous serving of parmigiano.
-There’s a smaller serving for bambinis, too.
+It’s finished with a generous serving of parmigiano and can be ordered gluten-free.

 Tiamo